-Join Bob McGannon for an in-depth discussion in this video Balancing quality and customer needs, part of Managing Project Quality.
+Join Bob McGannon for an in-depth discussion in this video Balancing quality and customer needs, part of Project Management Foundations: Quality.

 - I know I have done this and I suspect you have too.…You go to the store to buy something and next thing…you know you come home with what you intended to buy…and a couple of other related products that went…well together with your original purchase.…Be it shoes to go with those new slacks,…or fog lights to attach to a shiny new 4x4 bull bar…it is common to seek what you need, but come back…with what you need and other things you want.…